200th Airlift Squadron: Airlift in the Colorado National Guard

+Expansion to a squadron

-In June 1992 the unit was designated the 200th Airlift Squadron (AS) and in November 1997, it received the first of two C-21A aircraft; T-43As to Randolph AFB in 1997.
-Replaced with C-26B turboprops in 1996.
+In June 1992 the detachment was replaced by the 200th Airlift Squadron and in November 1997, it received the first of two Learjet C-21A aircraft.
+The T-43As transferred to Randolph Air Force Base in 1997.
+It replaced them with Fairchild C-26 Metroliner turboprops in 1996.
 Lt.
-Col. Scott Schofield took command on 6 March 1999 at Buckley Air National Guard Base, and the 200th AS moved to Peterson AFB in April 1999 near USAFA in Colorado Springs.
+Col. Scott Schofield took command on 6 March 1999 at Buckley Air National Guard Base, and the 200th moved to Peterson Air Force Base in April 1999 near USAFA in Colorado Springs.

 After the 11 September 2001 attacks, the squadron transported emergency responders to New York and Washington D.C., and began a new mission as target aircraft for NORAD air defense exercises.
-The 200th AS also supported USNORTHCOM disaster relief missions after hurricanes Katrina and Rita in 2005.
+The 200th also supported USNORTHCOM disaster relief missions after hurricanes Katrina and Rita in 2005.

 On 23 March 2006, an inter-fly agreement with the active-duty 311th Airlift Squadron was signed and the 375th Operations Group began Total Force Operations.
 With the inter-fly agreement, the two squadrons share jets, pilots, and deployments.

-In February 2010, the 200 AS participated in its first combat deployment, sending six crewmembers to the CENTCOM AOR in support of Operations IRAQI FREEDOM and ENDURING FREEDOM.
-Since then, several more 200 AS crewmembers have deployed and the unit continues to support and augment the active duty in-theater mission.
+In February 2010, the squadron participated in its first combat deployment, sending six crewmembers to the CENTCOM AOR in support of Operations Iraqi Freedom and Enduring Freedom.
+Since then, several more 200th crewmembers have deployed and the unit continues to support and augment the active duty in-theater mission.

-After a long and decorated history, the 200th held a formal deactivation ceremony Oct.
-14, 2018, presided over by Gov. John Hickenlooper on Buckley AFB, Aurora, Colorado.
-Prior to the official deactivation in June 2018, the 200th has won Joint Operational Support Airlift Center small unit award seven years in a row.

-The U.S. Air Force transferred one of the aircraft to Andrews AFB, with the other transferring to Scott AFB for the C-21 enterprise consolidation.
+The 200th held a formal inactivation ceremony 14 October 2018, presided over by Gov. John Hickenlooper at Buckley.
+Prior to its inactivation in June 2018, the 200th had won Joint Operational Support Airlift Center small unit award seven years in a row.
+The Air Force transferred one of squadron aircraft to Andrews Air Force Base, with the other transferring to Scott Air Force Base.